AstroJames/astrojames.github.io/content/authors/admin/_index.md

 ---

 ## About Me
 My name is James Beattie and I'm an Australian postdoctoral research associate and fellow at Princeton University and the Canadian Institute for Theoretical Astrophysics.
 I'm interested magnetized turbulence and dynamo processes across multiple scales across the Universe, from Earth's magnetosheath and the interstellar medium, to the intracluster medium and the plasma environments around compact objects.
 I graduated from my PhD on Jan.
-2024 at the Australian National University in Australia, and now live between Toronto in Canada and Princeton in the United States.
+2024 at the [Australian National University](https://www.anu.edu.au), and now live between Toronto in Canada and Princeton in the United States.

 Please reach out to ~james dot beattie at princeton dot edu~ to collaborate 😃